atolab/zenoh-web/content/docs/manual/configuration.md

     parent: manual
 ---

-From version 0.6 of zenoh, configuration has changed in major ways.
+From version 0.6 of Zenoh, configuration has changed in major ways.
 This page will take you through the new behaviour of configuration, whether you're using Zenoh as a library, or as an executable through `zenohd`.

 # Configuring `zenohd`
 There are 3 ways to configure `zenohd`, which may be used in any combination: